• Skip to primary navigation

 South Asia

 • Sri Lanka: Ceylon is a former British colony that changed its name to Sri Lanka in 1972 after it became an independent republic.
 Sri Lankan growers favor whole-leaf black tea producing a well-balanced tea with citrus or nutty high notes mellowed by a gentle warmth that avoids astringency.
-Most of their teas brew a brisk and golden-colored cup with a moderate body, but each estate has its own characteristics.
+Most of their teas brew a brisk and golden-colored cup with a medium body, but each estate has its characteristics.

 India

-• Assam: Assam is India’s most famous tea growing region after Darjeeling.
-It’s a low grown tea producing a bold and brisk cup of tea.
+• Assam: Assam is India’s most famous tea-growing region after Darjeeling.
+It’s a low-grown tea producing a bold and brisk cup of tea.
 Assam teas are from the large leaf Camellia sinensis var assamica and are often robust.
 They are well known for their warm malty smoothness.

 China

-• Keemun: China is famous for its green tea but they also produce excellent black tea.
+• Keemun: China is famous for its green tea, but they also produce excellent black tea.
 One of China's more popular black teas is Keemun from the Anhui province of China.
 Keemun is prized for its rich, slightly smoky flavor and mild astringency.
 It has a rich malt and dark cocoa character producing a dark, bold, and smooth cup.

 Africa